 Disclaimer: This post contains affiliate links.
 If you click to purchase, it’s at no extra cost to you… when you book through our links, you help support LuNi Travels and the family guides we create!

 Why Book Ahead?
-It’s often quicker, avoids long lines, and helps skip language barriers at the ticket counter.
+It’s often quicker, avoids long lines, and helps skip language barriers at the ticket counter. *Prices are subject to change.

-Why It’s Great for Families
+Why Kobe Maritime Museum is Great for Families with Kids

 - Giant ship models and videos show how boats work, perfect for curious kids who love vehicles.